 This grand urban apartment block of the 1920s is one of the very few buildings of its type in Melbourne that approaches a truly cosmopolitan character in its scale and setting.
-The massive street facade is dominated by tall oriel bay windows and stacked, distinctively balustraded balconies and sunshades.
-The centrally located front entrance is marked at street level by a cantilevered canopy and on the parapet above by a stepped pediment.
-The building is an important element of Fitzroy's mixed residential and retail character.
+The complex occupies a large site extending from Fitzroy Street through to Pattison Street and the massive street facades to both frontages are each dominated by tall oriel bay windows and stacked, distinctively balustraded balconies and sunshades set between banded pilasters.
+On Fitzroy Street, the centrally located front entrance is marked at street level by a cantilevered curved canopy supported by two metal columns on pedestals to either side, and on the parapet above by a stepped pediment.
+The name 'Ritz Mansions' is in relief gilded lettering above the entrance doors.